TedHusted/awake/awake.md/awake.md

 	“Yes.
 Absolutely worth the journey.”

-	As they gaze up at of the Great Pyramid at Giza, shielding their eyes despite the dark glasses, the upper tip starts to glow.
+	As they gaze up at of the Great Pyramid at Giza, shielding their eyes despite the dark glasses, the upper tip starts to glow and pulse.

+A low vibration hums through the air, so deep it’s almost felt rather than heard.
+It feels as if the entire desert is holding its breath.

+Melanie pauses, rubbing her arms.
+The fine hairs are standing straight.
+A shiver runs through her.

+“Chris…” She turns to him, her voice unsteady.

-	“Melanie, your hair is standing on end.”
+He lifts his sunglasses.
+“Melanie, your hair … your hair is standing on end.”

 ***

+The revived Mek, Alpha, is discussing next steps with the Idisi, Phoebe, and Oceanus.

 Idisi: How will your synthetic react to the blocked control signal?